PelionIoT/connected-lights-cloud/docs/3_software.md

 # Writing the software

 Now we can write some software to verify that the circuit works.
-We'll enable the LED whenever we see movement.
-We can either build locally - using mbed CLI - or in the cloud by using the mbed Online Compiler.
-We'll first show how to use the online compiler, and at the end of this section we'll show the corresponding commands in mbed CLI.
+We will enable the LED whenever we see movement.
+We can either build locally by using mbed CLI, or in the cloud by using the mbed Online Compiler.
+We will first show how to use the online compiler, and at the end of this section we will show the corresponding commands in mbed CLI.

 ## Setting up the online compiler

-Part of the ARM mbed IoT Device Platform is an online compiler, which we will use to write and compile software right in the browser.
+Part of the ARM mbed IoT Device Platform is an online compiler, which we will use to write and compile software in the browser.
 To get started:

 1. Find your development board's [platform page](https://developer.mbed.org/platforms/).
 1. In the right hand panel, choose **Add to your mbed Compiler**.